LordR31/CPP-Terminal-Database/README.md

 `.\vcpkg install pdcurses`

+After installing PDCurses, the last thing is to add vcpkg to path.
+Make a new environment variable called VCPKG_ROOT and add to it the path to vcpkg root folder.

 The last steps are similar to the Linux method.

 Go into the root folder of the project and run the CMake command with the windows preset